friedev/musicli/README.md

 #### All Modes

+- Page Up/Down: Jump to the highest/lowest note.
+- Home/End: Jump to the beginning/end of the song.
+- `$`: Jump to the end of the song.
 - Up/Down: Edit one octave above/below your current range.
 - Left/Right: Edit one step forward or backward in time.
   The number of beats you will travel is equal to the duration of the last note inserted.